 That is by making it hard for external hosts or users to establish a connection, a private IP address helps to increase security in certain networks, such as your home or office.

-What is a private IP address used for?
+What is a private IP address used for in Australia?

-A private IP address is majorly used within a private network in order to securely connect to other devices present within the same network.
+A private IP address is majorly used within a private network in order to securely connect to other devices present within the same network in Australia.
 It often enhances network security.

 What is a local IP address?

-A local IP address is an alternate term for a private IP address.
+A local IP address is an alternate term for a private IP address in Australia.
 Devices connected to a Local Area Network (LAN) communicate with one another using local IP addresses – for example, when your router sends data to your PC or smartphone.
-Your router automatically allocates an IP address to every connected device.
+Your router automatically allocates an IP address to every connected device in Australia.

-How do Public and Private IP Addresses operate?
+How do Public vs Private IP Addresse operate in Australia?

 However, if you live outside the building and want to send a candy box to House#145’s owner, you cannot just write “House#145” on a package and drop it off in a standard mailbox.
 The postman wouldn’t know which building to deliver the package to, since there are many flats with the number 145.